2022 CrossFit Games: Semifinals

 This year, in order to introduce some level of uniformity, all semifinal competitions would have six workouts each, two of which are identically programmed by CrossFit for all the semifinals.
 The prize purse for the semifinals remained the same as that for the 2021 Games.
 Athletes who qualified for multiple stages, such as Individual, Team, or Age Group, can only participate in one.
 Ten Semifinals were scheduled to be held on six continents over four weeks starting May 20, 2022: four in North America (Syndicate Crown, Mid-Atlantic CF Challenge, Granite Games, Atlas Games), two in Europe (Lowland Throwdown, Strength in Depth), one each in South America (CF Copa Sur), Asia (Far East Throwdown), Africa (Fittest In Cape Town), and Oceania (Torian Pro).
 30 men, 30 women, and 20 teams competed in each semifinal.
 The number of qualifiers stayed unchanged from 2021: 5 men and women from each North American and European semifinal, three from Oceania, two from Asia and South America, and one from Africa.

+The first ever Age Group Semifinal was held online, as were the Adaptive Divisions.